joeborrello/ellipsis/README.md

 - when the word is received by the iOS application it is spoken back to the user

+- Running the iOS app:

+- - Tap listen, tap record, speak, when you pause it makes the API request

 _Note: Running the full, mobile version of this app requires that the iOS app is loaded onto a mobile device (or mobile device simulator)_

 ---